 RIVA and NOAA: Blending Science and Technology in Service of Protecting Our Planet

 2020 gave the Northern Hemisphere it’s hottest summer on record.
 Our warming planet is facing radical changes – from the increased severity of forest fires, stronger, more frequent hurricanes, to flooding and rising coastlines.
 The National Oceanic and Atmospheric Administration (NOAA), plays a crucial role in documenting and responding to the effects of climate change.
-The ‘i’ in RIVA stands for innovation.
-This year we celebrate 29 years of service to NOAA as partners, creating innovative solutions in response to climate change.

 Our commitment to the environment started long before RIVA incorporated in 2009.
 In 1991, SM Resources Corporation (SMRC) was founded with the catch phrase, “We embrace science to engineer a smarter, more sustainable world.”
 SMRC established themselves as a key contractor at NOAA with an impressive portfolio of work spanning decades.
 In 2019, RIVA acquired SMRC’s NOAA accounts, including then CEO, Neelu Modali.
 Neelu joined RIVA’s executive team and is currently serving as Chief Operating Officer.

 In the early days of SMRC, Neelu established the company as a NOAA partner through relationship building, leveraging his connections in the academic community.
 He built up an impressive staff of NOAA research grant winners, including scientists and engineers which established SMRC as an authority in the industry.
 The original SMRC team developed the prototype of the VASS system for NOAA’s Climate Program Office which helps scientists understand vulnerability risks posed by climate change.
 The team also helped modernize global climate IT systems for NOAA NESDIS which collects data used to create weather forecasting tools and software.